SaveFonta/confMeta/README.md

 # confMeta

+NOTE --> This is a fork from the original confMeta package.
+In this some bugs from previous package are fixed, and also p_edgington_w is added giving the possibility to use weights with the edgington combination method

 The `confMeta` package implements methods related to meta-analysis.
 The functions that `confMeta` provides, can be categorized roughly into three
 categories: